Skip to content ↓

 The emotional development of children at Holy Family is of paramount importance.
 Our curriculum is designed to enhance emotional and mental health & wellbeing alongside physical health, spiritual, social, moral and cultural development.

 The Headteacher oversees the mental health & wellbeing of all children and staff.
-Mrs Clark (Inclusion & intervention teacher) is our designated Mental Health Champion.
-Mrs Clark works alongside our Governor for Mental Health & Wellbeing (Toni Fox) and Parent link (Catherine Cassin) to ensure adequate support, planning and resources are in place.
-All staff receive training in how to stay Mentally Healthy and have free access to the mental health & wellbeing app 'Head Space', frequent strategies for staff mental health are also regularly implemented.
+Mrs Clark (Inclusion & intervention teacher) is our designated Senior Mental Health Lead.
+Mrs Clark works alongside our Governor for Mental Health & Wellbeing (Lisa Taylor), Mrs Ferryman (Senco) and Mrs Tindall (Inclusion Teacher) to ensure adequate support, planning and resources are in place.
+All staff are empowered to support pupil wellbeing through an informed and consistent approach.
+Holy Family is a trauma-informed school, as all staff have completed training.
+Our staff have received training in how to stay Mentally Healthy and have free access to the mental health & wellbeing app 'Head Space'.
+Holy family has signed up to the Education Staff Wellbeing Charter, to demonstrate our commitment to supporting staff wellbeing and strategies to support staff mental health are regularly implemented.

 https://www.beelievefoundation.co.uk/